-Currently, the FDIC estimates deposit insurance required for banks based on the bank's quarterly Call Report submissions (Consolidated Reports of Condition and Income).
-The new rule effectively shifts responsibility for deposit insurance calculations from the FDIC to the bank by requiring large banks to assess their deposit accounts, understand and appropriately handle beneficial deposit ownership, and calculate and apply the available insurance coverage.

-This shift will provide the FDIC confidence that they can make depositors' insured funds promptly available should one of these complex institutions fail.
-Additionally, banks and customers will have improved visibility of insured and uninsured funds, because deposit insurance coverage is known on an ongoing basis.
+Currently, the FDIC estimates deposit insurance required for banks based on their call report submissions that contain information on deposit balances and covered accounts.
+The new rule effectively shifts responsibility for deposit insurance calculations from the FDIC to the largest banks by requiring banks to assess their deposit accounts, understand and appropriately handle beneficial ownership and calculate the insurance coverage needed.
+This shift will provide FDIC with the confidence that they are adequately covered and that they can make payments to depositors promptly should one of these complex institutions fail.
+Additionally, banks and customers will have improved visibility of insured and uninsured funds, because deposit insurance coverage will be known on an ongoing basis.